yolo-sh/hetzner-cloud-provider/README.md

 ### Permissions

-Yolo requires your API token to have `Read & Write` permissions.
+Your API token needs to have `Read & Write` permissions.
 See the next sections to learn more about the actions that will be done on your behalf.

 ### Authorized instance types